 It's time for us to put our heads on the block and give you Planet Rugby's calls for this weekend's global action.

-The Rugby Championship takes a breather this week before its final two weeks of fixtures, but there is still plenty of action going on as Round Three of the Aviva Premiership and RaboDirect PRO12 accompany action from the Top 14.
+The Rugby Championship is back in action this week for the final two rounds of fixtures, with plenty of action still going on as Round Four of the Aviva Premiership and RaboDirect PRO12 accompany action from the Top 14.

 Let's get started...

 The Springboks are heavy favourites to take down Australia at Newlands, a venue where the Wallabies have not won in Cape Town since 1992.
 For that reason, Australia are priced for the match at 4/1.

 An Australian lead at half-time by 1-7 points is available at 4/1 and by 8-14 points at 10/1.